-A Provisional Cast On keeps cast-on stitches “live” so you can knit them later.
+A Provisional Cast On, whether a One-Step or a Two-Step Method, keeps cast-on stitches “live” so you can knit them later.
 It’s a very useful technique when you’re not sure what kind of edging you’ll want or how long to make something.
 A Provisional Cast On allows you to make these decisions when you have the actual finished piece to look at.
 A Provisional Cast On is also sometimes used to create underarm stitches in top-down sweaters or hems in bottom-up ones.
 Really, there are tons of fabulous uses of this cast on… You’ll see!

-The video below demonstrates a One-Step method, which casts stitches directly onto the needle.
-(The Two-Step Method has you first crochet a chain and then pick up stitches from that chain.)
-This method is nice and efficient, and the one we tend to use nowadays!
+The video below demonstrates a Provisional Cast On, One-Step method, which casts stitches directly onto the needle.
+(The Two-Step Method, aka a Crochet Chain Provisional Cast On, has you first crochet a chain and then pick up stitches from that chain.)
+The Provisional Cast On, One-Step Method is nice and efficient, and is also the one we tend to use most often nowadays!

 PROVISIONAL CAST-ON, ONE-STEP METHOD: STEP-BY-STEP